praptitambe/NeaRestro/README.md

 - **PostgreSQL**: For database management.
 - **Unsplash & Chatgpt**: For providing high-quality images used in the application
 - **Font Awesome**: For icons used throughout the site.
+- **Code Institute**: For code refernce from django walkthrough project.

 ### Inspiration